 Why do we recommend it?

-Venn’s approach to remote workspaces is considerably different than its peers.
-Because its focus is on creating sandboxes around individual apps within its “Blue Border” environment, it provides significant freedom and cost savings to companies that need rapid deployment at a low cost through BYOD or BYO-PC.
+Venn’s approach to remote workspaces differs considerably from its peers.
+Because its focus is on creating sandboxes around individual apps within its “Blue Border” environment, it provides significant freedom and cost savings to companies that need rapid deployment at a low cost for a secure byo-pc workforce.
 That its service is also fully compliant with a multitude of regulatory frameworks is both important, and a boon for IT teams who need to deploy compliant remote solutions expediently.

 Who is it recommended for?